King and Queen of Jordan Celebrate Independence Day

 Upon arrival at the site of the celebration, the King was received by Crown Prince Hussein, the Royal Court chief and the chairman of the joint chiefs of staff.
 Prime Minister Abdullah Ensour, Senate President Abdul Raouf Rawabdeh, Speaker of the Lower House of Parliament Atef Tarawneh and President of the Judicial Council Hisham Al Tal delivered speeches that focused on this occasion and the accomplishments made by Jordan in various fields.

-Tagged Abdullah II, Crown Prince Hussein, Independence Day, Prime Minister Ensour, Queen Rania.
+Tagged Abdullah II of Jordan, Crown Prince Hussein of Jordan, Independence Day, Prime Minister Ensour of Jordan, Queen Rania al-Abdullah of Jordan.